oracle-livelabs/database/microtx-ords-data-consistency/transfer-funds/transfer-funds.md

 ## Task 6: View the Service Mesh Graph and Distributed Traces (Optional)

-You can perform this task only if you have performed Task 4 or if Kiali and Jaeger is deployed in your cluster.
+You can perform this task only if you have performed Task 4 or if Kiali and Jaeger are deployed in your cluster.
 To visualize what happens behind the scenes and how the amount transfer request is processed by the distributed services, you can use the Kiali and Jaeger Dashboards that you had started in Task 4.

 1. Open a new browser tab and navigate to the Kiali dashboard URL.
 For example, `http://localhost:20001/kiali`.